-MHC Florida and therefore, the MHC Florida Internship Program honors the following holidays during which time interns are not expected or required to report to the program and/or visit patients: New Year's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+MHC Florida and therefore, the MHC Florida Internship Program honors the following holidays during which time interns are not expected or required to report to the program and/or visit patients: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 In addition to these holidays and the PTO listed above, interns are eligible for three (3) professional days, which can be used for dissertation defense and/or conferences.

-Reimbursement for personal vehicle mileage will be provided at \$0.445 per mile for all travel outside of Broward, Dade and West Palm Beach counties for interns based out of the Fort Lauderdale office, as well as travel outside of Osceola and Volusia counties for interns based out of the Daytona office location.
-Finally, interns are given a \$100 per month cell phone and gas stipend to offset costs.
+Reimbursement for personal vehicle mileage will be provided at \$0.54 per mile for all travel outside of Broward, Dade and West Palm Beach counties for interns based out of the Fort Lauderdale office, as well as travel outside of Osceola and Volusia counties for interns based out of the Orange City office location and for travel outside of Pinellas, Hillsborough, Pasco, Hernando, and Sarasota counties for interns based out of the Tampa/St.